unnawut/personal-site-v2/content/10-business/2019-09-28-psychology-of-money/index.md

 aliases: ["/posts/2019-09-28-psychology-of-money"]
 ---

-# [Article Review] The Psychology of Money by Morgan Housel

 This article, [The Psychology of Money](https://www.collaborativefund.com/blog/the-psychology-of-money/), was recommended to me by [Ino Murko](https://github.com/InoMurko).
 It's a great read on personal investment.

 The author described 20 flaws, biases, and causes of bad behavior when people deal with money.
 Below are my favorite excerpts.